Alphaeinsteinium/Alphaeinsteinium/README.md

 ## 👨‍💻 About Me

-Hello!
 I’m **Osondu Favour**, a passionate FrontEnd Developer and a Mechatronics Engineering student (in training).

 I thrive at the intersection of engineering and technology, using my diverse background to solve complex problems and craft delightful, user-focused web experiences.
 With a keen eye for detail and a love for innovation, I enjoy bringing ideas to life through code and design.